Dog Ear Infections: What You Need To Know

 Dog ear infections may be common, but you have all the knowledge you need to keep your pup as safe and healthy as possible.
 Work with your veterinarian to learn the best way to clean your dog’s ears and always bring them in for a visit if you think you see signs of an infection.

-Even with a steady ear cleaning routine, unexpected ear infections can still strike.
-That’s why Pumpkin Dog Insurance plans pay you 90% back on covered vet bills to help your pup get the care they need.
+Even with a steady ear cleaning routine, unexpected infections can still strike.
+That’s why all Pumpkin Dog Insurance plans offer up to 90% back on eligible vet bills for the care your pup needs most.